-Like I want you to think about real life scenarios, but talk to yourself about how I want our school to handle this, right?
+Like I want you to think about real life scenarios, but talk to yourself about how do I want our school to handle this, right?
 How do I want my school to handle when a student is sick, or a teacher passes away, or something tragic happens in our community?
 How do I want to set up my school so that in the worst of times, we're still at our best?
 Supporting each other, allowing time to process and grieve, and to hold space for one another.

 This isn't just about academics.
 Schools are about community in addition to academics.
-I would invite you to even reconsider whether these academics are teaching kids the skills they need in this current day and age?
+I would invite you to even reconsider like are these academics teaching kids the skills they need in this current day and age?
 Right?
 You can go down a pretty significant rabbit hole here, and that's okay.
 I invite you to do that.
 I want your brain to go for it.
 I want you to go deep.
 I want you to explore your thoughts and go deep and mind your mind, right?
 Dig down deep.
 What else is possible?
 What would work better?
 How good can it get?
-What can I do to take my school to the next level?